PAJOT-Basile/Database_3D_proteins/05-Organising_raw_data_in_database/README.md

 The `Raw-data_organiser.sh` script may also runs the `csv_maker.sh` script if needed, but it takes more time.
 This script converts the fasta file containing the sequences into a csv file containig more informations (sequence name, sequence, sequence length).

-To execute this organisation, you simply have to place your working directory in this folder and run the script:
+To execute this organisation, you simply have to set your working directory in this folder and run the script:
 ```
 cd Database_3D_proteins/05-Organising_raw_data_in_database
 bash ./Raw-data_organiser.sh ../04-Filtering_on_number_of_sequences_per_family